This is a piece of kit designed to be built on modern machine tools.

 Hammers are hinged at the bottom and, unlike many over-under actions, so are the sears, which are located directly behind the hammers.
 The hammers, driven by coil springs running on guide rods, are cocked by independent rods running through the action side walls to engage with twin cocking levers projecting from the rear of the fore-end iron.

 The trigger mechanism incorporates an inertia weight which is moved by the recoil of the first shot to transfer the trigger to the second barrel.
 Initial barrel selection is via a rocking switch built into the safety thumbpiece.
-The safety is non-automatic.
+The safety is manual.

-Unlike most other over-under actions, the Beretta bolt is mounted high in the action, and sits just under the forward end of the top strap.
+Unlike most other over-and-under actions, the Beretta bolt is mounted high in the action, and sits just under the forward end of the top strap.
 Its fork-shaped conical tips pass through holes in the breech face to locate with conical holes in the barrel shoulders just below the centre-line of the upper barrel.
 This bolt is released into the locked position when the breech ends of the barrels depress a small round-nosed pin projecting from the breech face above and to the right of the upper firing pin.